encode/uvicorn/docs/index.md

   --limit-concurrency INTEGER     Maximum number of concurrent connections or
                                   tasks to allow, before issuing HTTP 503 responses.
-  --backlog INTEGER               Maximum number of connections to hold in
-                                  backlog
+  --limit-request-header-size INTEGER
-  --limit-max-requests INTEGER    Maximum number of requests to service before
+                                  Maximum allowed size of an HTTP request header field.
+Defaults to 8190 --backlog INTEGER               Maximum number of connections to hold in backlog --limit-max-requests INTEGER    Maximum number of requests to service before